RodrigoGonzalez/flake8-custom-import-rules/README.rst

 There are two types of import rules that can be enforced by this plugin:

-- Custom Import Rules (CIR)
-- Project Import Rules (PIR)

-Custom Import Rules (CIR) allow you to define and enforce import rules for specific package and modules within your project.
+-   Custom Import Rules (CIR) allow you to define and enforce import rules for specific package and modules within your project.

-Project Import Rules (PIR) allow you to define and enforce import rules at a project level.
+-   Project Import Rules (PIR) allow you to define and enforce import rules at a project level.

 **Installation**